masterivanic/Dev-and-it-ressource/Readme.md

 Hello community, I'm Philppe Ivan (@MasterGeek).
 First passionate about Mathematics, I was looking for a practical field, which would allow me to put my cerebral abilities to the test, while having a small link with mathematics, hence Software Engineering.
 I have now converted to this new sector in which I feel a new fulfillment.
 Here I will approach as I go along the stacks and tools that I had to use and those that I will still discover.

-+ From this page, you can consult the **Python** folder to find all the python scripts, in particular on the tips and some codes, as well as in the **Java** folder

 > From this page, you can consult the **Python** folder to find all the python scripts, in particular on the tips and some codes, as well as in the **Java** folder.